Non-advective rate of curved step advance on smooth crystal face under steady-state conditions: Mass transport through steady-state diffusion

 whereas $\xi_{\delta} < \xi_1$ defines a toroidal surface at a distance $\delta$ from the step (the unstirred boundary layer), where the concentration has reached its bulk value,

 This means that

 and

-Two boundary conditions and three classes of unknowns ($A$, $B_p$, and $C_p$), we need a further condition and impose the physically reasonable case that $c_{\infty}$ is even in $\theta$, in which case all sine terms must vanish.
-Then, through the relation (Heine's equation)
+With two boundary conditions and three unknowns ($A$, $B_p$, and $C_p$), we need a further condition and impose the physically reasonable case that $c_{\infty}$ is even in $\theta$, in which case all sine terms must vanish, \textit{i. e.} $C_p = 0, \forall p$.
+Then, through the relation (Heine's equation) \cite{andrews06}